jerome-jh/s_expression/README.md

 I implement my own decoding, which is not foreseen.
 So the format is currently somewhat custom.

-Implementation may have rough edges.
-Parsing is done directly rather than through a formal grammar / parser generator.
-It has no dependency.
-This is not a huge if/then/else either ;)
+Parsing is done directly with a hand-written FSA.
+There is no formal grammar or parser generator involved, and there is no dependency besides standard Python libraries.
+It has been developped and tested with Python3 ;)